aryanchandrakar/Step-ca/README.md

 ![adding user on server](https://user-images.githubusercontent.com/49098125/202934307-003749bd-d95a-4235-af0a-a101074c2eb7.png)

+Now open a new terminal on Step-ca server and run the grading script.
+- run the following command from /home/student.
+`python3 grading_scripts/grading_script4.py`
+*Do not execute the grading scripts with sudo*

 ### Single SSH Sign-On from client to server

 Run the following command in the directory ~/.step/certs to install root certificate `step certificate install root_ca.crt`